With Thanksgiving just two weeks away, we’re rounding up ALL of our family’s favorite Thanksgiving recipes shared on the blog over the years.

 24. Leftover Thanksgiving Turkey Ramen

 Give a bowl of this warming Thanksgiving turkey ramen a try for lunch the next day.
 It’s pretty much a slam dunk of comfort and happiness!

 I still remember that Thanksgiving over thirty years ago like it was yesterday.

-Anyway, the big plan that year was to get everyone to my grandmother’s apartment in Monticello for Thanksgiving.
+The big plan that year was to get everyone to my grandmother’s apartment in Monticello, NY for Thanksgiving.
 My parents had just bought their first car, an old, raggedy Chevy station wagon that they’d paid $500 for––their very first big ticket item.

 As it turned out, the unforgettable memories of that Thanksgiving weren’t about turkey or stuffing, but the fact that it took us four tries to drive across the George Washington Bridge.
-Driving North on FDR Drive, our eyes were glued to the big green signs over the road––searching for a few familiar words to go by.
+Driving North on FDR Drive, our eyes were glued to the big green signs over the road, searching for a few familiar words.
 A couple times, we thought we’d made it across, but then that GW Bridge sign would appear again, and we knew we’d gotten it wrong.

 Eventually, by some miracle of navigation, we did make it to my grandmother’s apartment, where we were able to have some traditional Thanksgiving leftovers for a late dinner.
 These included: a Shanghai braised pork shank, stir-fried leafy greens, rice, and bottles of everyone’s new favorite beverage, Sunkist orange soda.

 There was a turkey, of course, but at the time, we had no idea what we were doing when it came to roasting a turkey.
 We’d never seen a bird that large, let alone cooked one.
 The poor turkey was a bit charred on the outside and still undercooked near the bone.
 We’d carve whatever edible pieces we could find, and the rest would go towards making soup the next day.